mo-arman/ScratchRepo/README.md

 # ScratchRepo
-Practice The React Therefore create a Repo
+Practice The React afterthat create a Repo